duglin/helloworld/README.md

 10: v2: Hello World!
 Goodnight Moon!
 ```

-The `load` command (as specified) will simulate 10 clinets hitting the URL
+The `load` command (as specified) will simulate 10 clients hitting the URL
 for 10 seconds.
 Notice we do in fact see both versions getting hit.

 #### Hidden Traffic